Initializing a Linux Data Disk (Less Than or Equal to 2 TiB)

 - Mount /dev/vdb1 on /mnt/sdc.

-UUIDs are the unique character strings for identifying partitions in Linux.
+- (Optional) Use the partition UUIDs to configure auto-mount at startup.
+In Linux, each partition has a UUID, which serves as its unique identifier.
 Mounts become invalid after a system reboot.
-You can configure auto mount at startup by adding information of the new partitions into the /etc/fstab file.
+You can configure auto-mount at startup by adding information of the new partitions into the /etc/fstab file.

 - This operation will not affect the existing data on the ECS.